mattpower02/IngrediMix/test/METRICS.md

 * Metric 2: Average Time the user has spent on the app per day. - Log how long the user is on the app so we can get an average of all the users together

 * Metric 3: Download Rate - Using the Statistics page on Google Play we can monitor the number of install events per device of the application

+* Metric 4: Churn Rate - Track number of downloads and active users through Google Play store.
+Track the number of visits to each page of the app using Google Analytics to see how many of our users, logged in our     firebase, are using the app consistently.